 Plural Healthcare is a mental health resource for you and your loved ones.
-We provide therapy and intensive outpatient care (IOP) in the St. Louis area.
-And if you’re dealing with depression, anxiety, PTSD, trauma, or other serious mental health challenges that stop you from living a meaningful life, our IOP programs can help.
+We provide intensive outpatient group therapy (IOP) in the St. Louis area.
+If you’re dealing with depression, anxiety, PTSD, trauma, or other mental health challenges that stop you from living a meaningful life, our IOP programs can help.

 Let’s Take the Next Steps Together

 We understand taking the first step is difficult.
-There is no shame or guilt in asking for help or more information.
+Yet it can feel empowering simply reaching out for more information.
 We are here to support you in any way we can.
-If you’re looking to see if IOP treatment is right for you, or just want more information, contact us now:
+If you’re looking to see if IOP treatment is right for you, or just want to find out more, contact us now:

 At Plural Healthcare, you are the center of care, with our treatment team members advocating for you.
-You are the main participant — the “protagonist” of the story.
-And our team is here to make sure you’re given all the tools needed to reach your goals:
+Our team is here to make sure you’re given all the tools needed to reach your goals:

 - The IOP Treatment Plan: Your Blueprint for Success